vespina/json/README.md

       ?fname, lname, age
     ENDSCAN

+	IF a single object is passed it would be transformed into an array before processing.

 [3] All schemas has to be identified with an unique name.
 This name would be used later to access a particular schema, ex:

     JSON.Schemas.newFromString("userInfo","login C (25), fullname C (50), pwd C (50), role C (50)")